 As investors and boards become increasingly and publicly committed to demonstrating their ESG (environmental, social, governance) credentials, so ethical contracting obligations are flowed down through the supply chain.
 This presentation will consider how this is being done and the risks of breach associated with the lack of any generally accepted definition of ESG obligations or good practice with a focus on compliance and termination provisions.
 This is an essential topic in the current ESG compliance world and must be addressed with the same diligence as ABC obligations.
 However, it is a far more nebulous concept than anti-bribery and corruption and therefore creates new difficulties which need to be understood by drilling and other contractors.

 Are You Building a Well?
 The Creep of EPC Type Terms and What You Might Do About It: Clare Kempkens, Partner, Charles Lockwood, K & L Gates LLP

-Update on the State of Insurance Market: Jim Pierce, Deputy Co-Chair, Global Specialty and Head of Energy, Power & Mining, Jardine Lloyd Thompson Group plc
+11:15 am Update on the State of Insurance Market: Jim Pierce, Chairman, Global Energy and Power, Marsh JLT Specialty

 Jim will provide an update on the current state of the insurance market as it pertains to upstream activities.

 11:55 am Planning for Disputes & Disaster: Arbitration & Choice of Law Provisions: Robert Redfearn Jr., Attorney, Simon, Peragine, Smith & Redfearn

 Disputes arising out of drilling and related contracts are all too common.
 What options exists to control the law governing those disputes and the means by which they are resolved?
 This presentation will help answer those questions by providing an update on the law regarding choice of law and arbitration provisions in commercial contracts and offering practical guidance of why and whether such provisions should be included and traps to look for and avoid when including these provisions in drilling contracts and other commercial contracts.